joshfrench/keycutter/README.md

        rubygems
      * work

-You can remove a key:
+You can also remove keys:

     $ gem keys --remove project